Random spanning forests and hyperbolic symmetry: The arboreal gas and uniform forest model

 where $|F|$ denotes the number of edges in $F$.
 It is an elementary observation that the arboreal gas with parameter $\beta$ is precisely Bernoulli bond percolation with parameter $p_{\beta}=\beta/(1+\beta)$ conditioned to be acyclic:

-The arboreal gas model is the limit, as $q\to 0$ with $p=\beta q$, of the $q$-state random cluster model, see~\cite{MR1757964}.
+The arboreal gas model is also the limit, as $q\to 0$ with $p=\beta q$, of the $q$-state random cluster model, see~\cite{MR1757964}.
 The particular case $\beta=1$ is the \emph{uniform forest model} mentioned in, e.g.,~\cite{MR1757964,MR2724667,MR2060630,MR2243761}.
 We emphasize that the uniform forest model is \emph{not} the weak limit of a uniformly chosen spanning tree; emphasis is needed since the latter model is called the `uniform spanning forest' (USF) in the probability literature.
 We will shortly see that the arboreal gas has a richer phenomenology than the USF.
+In fact, in finite volume, the uniform spanning tree is the $\beta\to \infty$ limit of the arboreal gas.

 Given that the arboreal gas arises from bond percolation, it is natural to ask about the percolative properties of the arboreal gas.
-To simplify our discussion, we introduce the convention that \emph{the arboreal gas on $\Z^{d}$} means any \emph{translation invariant subsequential limit} of the arboreal gas on finite approximations to $\Z^{d}$.
-We stress that this convention is only for a convenient discussion; all of our results are ultimately derived in quantitative finite-volume forms that imply the results that follow.

-Classical techniques yield the following fundamental percolation properties of the arboreal gas.
-The details of these claims are given in Appendix~\ref{sec:Perc}. \begin{proposition} For the arboreal gas on $\Z^{d}$ with any $\beta>0$, the number of infinite trees is almost surely constant and takes value $0$ or $1$. \end{proposition}
+It is straightforward to rule out the occurrence of percolation for small values of $\beta$ via the following proposition, see Appendix~\ref{sec:Perc}.

-\begin{proposition} On any finite graph, the arboreal gas with parameter $\beta$ is stochastically dominated by Bernoulli bond percolation with parameter $p_{\beta}$. \end{proposition} In particular, all trees are almost surely finite if $p_{\beta}<p_{c}(d)$ where $p_{c}(d)$ is the critical parameter for Bernoulli bond percolation on $\Z^{d}$.
+\begin{proposition} On any finite graph, the arboreal gas with parameter $\beta$ is stochastically dominated by Bernoulli bond percolation with parameter $p_{\beta}$. \end{proposition} In particular, all subgraphs of $\Z^{d}$, all trees have uniformly bounded expectation if $p_{\beta}<p_{c}(d)$ where $p_{c}(d)$ is the critical parameter for Bernoulli bond percolation on $\Z^{d}$.

 In the infinite-volume limit, the arboreal gas is a singular conditioning of bond percolation, and hence the existence of a percolation transition as $\beta$ varies is non-obvious.
 However, on the complete graph it is known that there is a phase transition, see \cite{MR1167294,MR3845513,MR2567041}.
 To illustrate some of our methods we will give a new proof of the existence of a transition.